Sophia Durant: Death and legacy

 Sophia died before 1831, when her son Lachlan wrote a letter to Chief Justice of the Alabama Supreme Court, Abner Smith Lipscomb, noting that he was the only surviving son of his mother and grandfather, Lachlan McGillivray, and attempted to collect, as her only male heir, some of her lost property.
 He spent many years writing to authorities, like President James Madison, attempting to recover family properties.
 Lachlan lived in Baldwin County, Alabama and survived until at least 1852.
 After McQueen's death, Sophia's son John moved to Nassau, Bahamas, and, according to their brother, Lachlan, died by 1831.
 Her daughter Mary married Muslushobie, also known as Pitcher, and had a son named Co-cha-my (Ward Coachman), who was raised by his uncle Lachlan after his parents' death.
 Coachman relocated to Indian Territory in 1845 and became Principal Chief of the Muscogee Nation in 1876.
 Her daughter Rachel married Billy McGirth and, upon his death, married Davy Walker.
-She was widowed by Walker and remarried with a man named Bershins(Brashers), taking up residence in the Choctaw lands.
+She was widowed by Walker and remarried with a man named Bershins (Brashers, Brashears), taking up residence in the Choctaw lands.
 Daughter Sophia first married John Linder Jr. and then later married Dr. John McComb, who served as a physician to Andrew Jackson's troops.
 When McQueen died, Betsy returned to Muscogee territory and married his nephew Willy McQueen.

 Scholar of Native Americans and gender at the University of Glasgow, Felicity Donohoe noted that the inclusion of Sophia Durant by name in historical documents indicates her significance in 18th- and 19th-century American history, as most indigenous women were rarely acknowledged and typically were collectively represented.
 Records about her confirm that she was politically powerful and influential.
 Professors Miller Shores Wright and Harvey Jackson III point to the importance of Durant and her sisters in the economy of the Muscogee.
 They also note that as some of the largest enslavers in their nation, their treatment of enslaved people gives depth to the understanding of the forms of bondage that existed in the 18th and early 19th centuries.